microsoft/CsWinRT/docs/authoring.md

       - **net5.0-windows10.0.17763.0**
       - **net5.0-windows10.0.18362.0**
       - **net5.0-windows10.0.19041.0**
+      - **net6.0-windows10.0.17763.0**
+      - **net6.0-windows10.0.18362.0**
+      - **net6.0-windows10.0.19041.0**

 2. Install the latest version of the [Microsoft.Windows.CsWinRT](https://www.nuget.org/packages/Microsoft.Windows.CsWinRT) NuGet package.

 3. Add the following C#/WinRT specific properties to the project file.
 The `CsWinRTComponent` property specifies that your project is a Windows Runtime component, so that a WinMD file is generated for the component.
-The `CsWinRTWindowsMetadata` property provides a source for Windows Metadata and is required as of the latest C#/WinRT version.

       ```xml
       <PropertyGroup>
             <CsWinRTComponent>true</CsWinRTComponent>
-            <CsWinRTWindowsMetadata>10.0.19041.0</CsWinRTWindowsMetadata>
       </PropertyGroup>
       ```